scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLOnAzure.md

 ### Confirm AKS cluster monitoring

-* Confirm the Cluster insights on the basis of [Azure container insights document](https://docs.microsoft.com/en-us/azure/azure-monitor/containers/container-insights-overview#how-do-i-access-this-feature).
+* Confirm the Cluster insights on the basis of [Container insights](https://docs.microsoft.com/en-us/azure/azure-monitor/containers/container-insights-overview#how-do-i-access-this-feature) document.

 ### Confirm database monitoring

-* Confirm the monitoring of Azure Cosmos DB on the basis of [Azure monitor cosmos db document](https://docs.microsoft.com/en-us/azure/cosmos-db/monitor-cosmos-db).
+* Confirm the monitoring of Azure Cosmos DB on the basis of [Monitor Azure Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/monitor-cosmos-db) document.

 ## Clean up the resources

-You can use the following steps to remove the resources that you have created.
-Resources should be removed in the following order.
+When you need to remove the resources that you have created, remove the resources in the following order.

-* Uninstall Scalar DL installation
+* Scalar DL
 * AKS cluster
 * Cosmos DB account
 * Bastion server